Field guideLive data updated Jul 13, 2026

 What is table-stakes in Website?

-The capabilities most tracked vendors offer: third-party platform integrations, inventory syndication & distribution, multi-channel / cross-channel campaigns, competitive market intelligence, inventory merchandising.
+The capabilities most tracked vendors offer: lead generation & targeting, inventory syndication & distribution, third-party & api integration, inventory merchandising, digital ad campaign management.
 If a vendor is missing one of these, it is behind the field.

 How do I evaluate a Website vendor?